AguaClara/sensor_dev/Spring 2019/Sensor Development Spring 2019.md

 #### Future Experimental Methods

 To develop a voltage-concentration relation for the fluidized bed solids detector, the subteam will attach it to the High Rate Sedimentation recirculator (straight PVC pipe) and experiment with fluids of known solids concentration and turbidity.
 The photosensor will output a voltage reading based on the amount of light absorbed.
-This recorded voltage output data will be analyzed and compared to the known concentrations of the fluids to produce a relation between concentration and absorbance, and thus concentration and voltage. **[Is this the calibration curve mentioned earlier?
-If so it would be wise to use that term.
-If not delete this comment :)]**
+This recorded voltage output data will be analyzed and compared to the known concentrations of the fluids to produce the desired calibration curve relating voltage and absorbance.

 The subteam will use this calculated voltage-concentration relation to test the sensor on fluids of different known concentrations and record the calculated concentrations from the sensor.
 As a result, the team can test the accuracy of the photosensor and our relation formulas by comparing the measured concentration/turbidity data to the actual concentrations of the fluids.
 The team will perform 3 trials with 10 known concentration values ranging from 0.00 g/mL to 0.035 g/mL with an interval of 0.005 g/mL between each reading.

 In the future, it may also be necessary to test the effects of different types, particularly different colors, of sediment on the turbidity readings.
 However, the team is not yet at the testing phase and have no experimentation details yet to report.

-#### Results and Analysis
+## Results and Analysis
 The MAPE app code from past semesters, which utilized the Android Camera API, was unable to connect to external USB cameras, so that app was effectively abandoned and the team began researching new implementations.
 The team looked into using the OpenCV and Camera2 libraries, but these apps were unsuccessful because these libraries may not have supported the specific camera used.
 Finally, using the UVCCamera library found [here](https://github.com/saki4510t/UVCCamera), the team was able to get the app connected to the endoscope.
 Upon being connected to a smartphone via USB, the live feed from the endoscope was displayed on the screen.
 While this part of the app was successful, other tasks, such as incorporating the image processing code created in past semesters and fixing the exposure/white balance of the image, have not been implemented yet.
 Other libraries may have to be used in conjunction with the UVCCamera library in order to process the images.

 ## References